+- The hands of the nurse should be clean and warm, and the fingernails should be short. - Areas of tenderness should be palpated first. - Deep palpation should be done after superficial palpation.
 The effectiveness of palpation depends largely on the client's relaxation.
-Nurses can assist a client to relax by:

-- Gowning or draping the client appropriately. - Positioning the client comfortably. - Ensuring that their own hands are warm. - During palpation, the nurse should be sensitive to the client's verbal and nonverbal (facial) expressions indicating discomfort.
+Nurses can assist a client to relax by: - Gowning or draping the client appropriately. - Positioning the client comfortably. - Ensuring that their own hands are warm. - During palpation, the nurse should be sensitive to the client's verbal and nonverbal (facial) expressions indicating discomfort.

-3. Percussion
+Percussion

 Percussion is the act of striking the body surface to elicit sound that can be heard or vibrations that can be felt.
-There are two types of percussion: direct and indirect.
+There are two types of percussion: Direct and indirect.

 In direct percussion, the nurse strikes the area to be percussed directly with the pads of two, three or four fingers or with the pad of middle finger.
 The strikes are rapid, and the movement is from the wrist.
-It is useful in percussing adult's sinuses (Fig. 36.4).
+It is useful in percussing adult's sinuses (Fig. 32.4).

 Indirect percussion is striking a finger held against the body area to be examined.
 In this technique, the middle finger of the non-dominant hand, referred to as the pleximeter, is placed firmly on the client's skin.
 Only the distal phalanx and joint of this finger should be in contact with the skin.
 Using the tip of the flexed middle finger of the other hand, called the plexor, the nurse strikes the pleximeter, usually at the distal interphalangeal joint.
 The angle between the plexor and the pleximeter should be 90 degrees, and the blows must be firm, rapid, and short to obtain a clear sound.
 Percussion is used to determine the size and shape of the internal organs by establishing their borders.
-It indicates whether tissue is fluid-filled, air-filled or solid.
-Percussion elicits five types of sound: Dullness, flatness, resonance, hyper-resonance and tympany (Table 36.2).
+It indicates whether tissue is fluidfilled, air-filled or solid.
+Percussion elicits five types of sound: Dullness, flatness, resonance, hyper-resonance and tympany (Table 32.2).